2.4 - Operational boundary

 Other nomenclatures:

 Several nomenclatures exist and can be combined.
-The important thing is to be exhaustive about the boundary because it is easy toexport these results into several different nomenclatures at the same time (Bilan Carbone® categories, categories and items of the Regulatory GHG Assessment and ISO 14064-1, structure of the analytical plan, scopes of the GHG-P, etc.).
+The important thing is to be exhaustive on the boundary because it is easy toexport these results into several different nomenclatures at the same time (Bilan Carbone® categories, categories and items of the Regulatory GHG Assessment and ISO 14064-1, structure of the analytical plan, GHG-P scopes, etc.).

 To express the Bilan Carbone® according to other nomenclatures, frameworks or standards, additional steps may be necessary.